Catalyzing New Ideas

 At the end of that year, Deputy Secretary Bill Corr announced that Ignite would be moving forward and leaving its “beta” stage.
 However, the parameters of Ignite were modified for the next class: Teams would receive 3 months and up to $5,000 of support to test their idea.
 A partnership with UMD and the DC I-Corps would bring additional non-monetary support to the teams but more structured framework within which the teams were to operate.

-In March, we began accepting applications for the 2014 class of HHS Ignite.
+In March, accepted applications for the second class of HHS Ignite.
 We received 74 proposals and in the end selected 12 teams.
-These teams begin the three months of their work on June 9 with a 3-day Boot Camp and end their Ignite experience with a closing-day “Shark Tank” where they’ll present their Ignite findings and pitch for continued support to senior Department leadership.
+These teams begin the three months of their work on June 9, 2014 with a 3-day Boot Camp in D.C. and end their Ignite experience on September 30, 2014 with a closing-day “Shark Tank” where they’ll present their Ignite findings and pitch for continued support to senior Department leadership.

-All HHS employees are eligible to apply for HHS Ignite support.
+All HHS employees are eligible to apply to get into the Incubator.
 Teams of up to 5 may include individuals from outside of HHS or from outside government.
 However, Project Leads must be a full-time employee (FTE) of the Department.

-Teams should collectively hold the skillsets and expertise to begin their effort on day 1.
+Teams should collectively hold the skillsets and expertise to act on their ideas starting on day 1.

 Proposals submitted into Ventures are evaluated by a panel of Reviewers based on the following criteria: